kumahq/kuma-website/app/index.md

 {% contentfor news %}

-**Kuma 2.5.0 has been released!** &mdash; With advanced locality-aware load-balancing, new policies GA, auto-reachable services, and much more [on the Kuma 2.5.0 release blog post](/blog/2023/kuma-2-5-0/).
+**Kuma 2.6.0 has been released!** &mdash; With targetRef policies as default, dataplane view, MeshMetric, and much more [on the Kuma 2.6.0 release blog post](/blog/2024/kuma-2-6-0/).

 {% endcontentfor %}